ProyectoIntegrador2018/e_sports_ai/.github/ISSUE_TEMPLATE/user-story-template.md

 Header|2nds
 ---|---
+name| User story template
-name| Tareas tecnicas template about| Description of the interaction that the user has with a certain functionality of the application. title| Tareas tecnicas labels|Tareas tecnicas assignees|
+about| Description of the interaction that the user has with a certain functionality of the application. title| HISTORIA USUARIO labels| HISTORIA USUARIO assignees|